SkandanC/skandanc-cv/content/authors/Skandan Chandrasekar/_index.md

 superuser: true

 # Role/position/tagline
-role: Incoming Student Researcher at Google
+role: Incoming Intern, PIC Engineer at PsiQuantum

 # Organizations/Affiliations to show in About widget
 organizations: